ihmcrobotics/ekf/README.md

 See the License for the specific language governing permissions and limitations under the License.

-## Compiling Native Code (Compile for Mac and Win!)
+## Compiling Native Code

 To speed up the estimation the filter uses some native c++ code to perform the EKF specific matrix operations faster using Eigen.
 If it becomes necessary to modify / recompile these libraries follow the instructions here.

+### Ubuntu

 To compile the c++ library on Ubuntu (assuming you are inside the ekf repository folder):

 `cd nativeEKF`
 `mkdir build`